sgct/sgct-docs/configuration/projection/planarprojection.md

     The angle (in degrees) covered by the camera in the vertical direction.
 This is a symmetric frustum around the center and provides the same result as providing the `up` and `down` values with the half-angle.

-- `distance` **[float]** _optional_

-  The distance (in meters) at which the virtual render plane is placed.
-This value is only important when rendering this viewport using stereocopy as the `distance` and the [User](../user)s `eyeseparation` are used to compute the change in frustum between the left and the right eyes.

-- `offset` **[object]** _optional_

-  A linear offset in meters that is added to the virtual image plane.
-Must define three float attributes `x`, `y`, and `z`.
-The default values are `x=0`, `y=0`, `z=0`, meaning that no offset is applied to the image plane.

 - `orientation` **[object]** _optional_

-  Describes a fixed orientation for the virtual image plane.
-This can be provided either as Euler angles or as a quaternion.
-The two modes *cannot* be mixed.
-The following descibes the different attributes that can be used for the orientation.
-Please note that *all* attributes for the chosen method have to be specified.
+  Describes a fixed orientation for the virtual image plane as Euler angles.
+The object must contain all of the following attributes:

-  Euler angles:
   - `pitch`: negative numbers tilt the camera downwards; positive numbers tilt upwards.
 The allowed range is `[-90, 90]`.
   - `yaw`: negative numbers pan the camera to the left; positive numbers pan to the right.
 The allowed range is `[-360, 360]`.
   - `roll`: negative numbers rotate the camera to the left; positive numbers to the right.
 The allowed range is `[-180, 180]`.

-  Quaternion:
-    - `x`
-    - `y`
-    - `z`
+- `distance` **[float]** _optional_

+  The distance (in meters) at which the virtual render plane is placed.
+This value is only important when rendering this viewport using stereocopy as the `distance` and the [User](../user)'s `eyeseparation` are used to compute the change in frustum between the left and the right eyes.

-    - `w`
+- `offset` **[object]** _optional_

+  A linear offset in meters that is added to the virtual image plane.
+The object must contain three float attributes `x`, `y`, and `z`.
+The default values are `x=0`, `y=0`, `z=0`, meaning that no individual offset is applied to the image plane.

 ## Example
 ```{literalinclude} /assets/configs/projections/planar-symmetric.json